-Yorkshire Bank are worried that we spend too much money on our hobbies.
-That is a bit rich coming from a bank now owned by the Aussies National Bank.
+8 years ago Yorkshire Bank were worried that we spend too much money on our hobbies.
+That is a bit rich coming from a bank then owned by the Aussies National Bank.
 Within months Yorkshire bank with Clydedale were divested to CYBG plc only to then be taken over by Virgin money.
 They should have ‘stuck to their knitting’.

-From last years figures and statistics they came up with the following list of hobbies, annual costs and number of active participants.
+From 2015 figures and statistics they came up with the following list of hobbies, annual costs and number of active participants.
+Knitting was excluded.

 No mention of cricket, bowls, field sports, rugby, bouldering, table tennis, netball, fell running, sky diving or other Yorkshire based activities.